henrituol/spectrogram.info/README.md

 # spectrogram.info – Learn to read spectrograms of audio signals

+You can try out the quiz here: [https://spectrogram.info/](https://spectrogram.info/)

 This is my first excursion into the world of JavaScript.
 I wanted to keep this simple, hence, there are only JavaScript, HTML, and CSS.